wo3kie/MTI/README.md

     }
     printf( endl );

-    // arguments are passed by reference
+    // arguments are passed by value
     d = 1;
     setZero( d );
     if( d == 1 ){